 Submit a Course Design Document (CDD) describing the proposed design approach as well as a detailed assessment strategy

-Submit a functional prototype based on the approved CDD
+Submit a narrative script of the entire course content, as well as styleboards illustrating the proposed visual approach to various components of the course

 Task 3 Courseware Programming

-Produce a web-based learning environment based on the functionality of the approved prototype.
+Produce a web-based learning environment based on the script and styleboards.
 Courseware programming will conform to the requirements of Section 508 of the Rehabilitation Act and, if applicable per design requirements, will be SCORM 2004 version 3 conformant.

 Course must use DAU’s Learning Management System (ATLAS) for student registration and graduation